kaczorwarka/Projekt_PJF_Kuba_Kaczmarski/README.md

 # RUNNING EVENTS SEARCH ENGINE & TRAINING PLAN GENERATOR

 ## DESCRIPTION
-The project is foucuse on to main functions:
+The project is foucuse on two main functions:
 * Finding running events in closest to the given requirements provided by the user,</br>
 In addition user can check basic event informations like name, location or competition distance,
 * Creating training plans for selected distances and times. </br>